brentgroves/repsys/research/m_z/virtualization/storage/ceph/tutorials/deploy_ceph.md

 Ceph is an opensource project which is renowned for its distributed architecture, which comprises of several key components working together to provide a unified storage solution.
 At the heart of Ceph lies the RADOS (Reliable Autonomic Distributed Object Store) distributed storage system, which forms the foundation for its scalability and resilience.
 RADOS utilizes a cluster of storage nodes, each running Ceph OSD (Object Storage Daemon) software, to store data across the network in a fault-tolerant manner.
 This distributed approach ensures high availability and data durability by replicating data across multiple nodes and automatically recovering from failures.

+We have designed and implemented RADOS, a Reliable, Autonomic Distributed Object Store that seeks to leverage device intelligence to distribute the complexity surrounding consistent data access, redundant storage, failure detection, and failure recovery in clusters consisting of many thousands of storage devices.
+Built as part of the Ceph distributed file system [27], RADOS facilitates an evolving, balanced distribution of data and workload across a dynamic and heterogeneous storage cluster while providing applications with the illusion of a single logical object store with well-defined safety semantics and strong consistency guarantees.

 ## Object Storage in Ceph

 Object storage, facilitated through RADOS Gateway, is a fundamental component of Ceph’s storage capabilities.
 Object storage in Ceph adopts a RESTful interface, allowing applications to interact with storage resources via HTTP APIs.
 Each object is stored as a binary blob, accompanied by metadata for efficient indexing and retrieval.
 This architecture enables seamless scalability, as objects are distributed across the Ceph cluster and can be accessed concurrently by multiple clients.